bartificer/programming-by-stealth/docs/pbs46.md

 ## The Spread Operator (`...`)

-Imagine you have an array, and you want to create a new array that consists of some new elements, and, all the elements from the first array.
-To do that with pre-ES6 versions of JavaScript you would need to do something like:
+Imagine you have an array and you want to create a new array that consists of some new elements and all the elements from the first array.
+To do that with pre-ES6 versions of JavaScript, you would need to do something like:

 ```javascript
 const firstArray = ['boogers', 'snot'];